hdShang/arxiv-daily/docs/cs-CV/2025-11-20/papers/251116454v1-llava3-representing-3d-scenes-like-a-cubist-painter-to-boost-3d-scen.md

 ---
 layout: default
-title: LLaVA$^3$: Representing 3D Scenes like a Cubist Painter to Boost 3D Scene Understanding of VLMs
+title: "LLaVA$^3$: Representing 3D Scenes like a Cubist Painter to Boost 3D Scene Understanding of VLMs"
 ---

 # LLaVA$^3$: Representing 3D Scenes like a Cubist Painter to Boost 3D Scene Understanding of VLMs